If you get bit by someone’s dog, you bite back! Not literally though.

 - In a hospital, treat injuries and go through a complete medical check-up to make sure you weren’t infected;

-- Contact our dog bite attorney to navigate you through the whole process of your particular case and obtain the maximum compensation for your suffering and injuries.
+- Contact our dog bite lawyer to navigate you through the whole process of your particular case and obtain the maximum compensation for your suffering and injuries.

 Note: California’s state law says that dog owners may be forced to compensate for your injuries, existing and future medical bills, loss of wage and capacity, plastic surgery (if necessary), punitive damages along with pain and suffering damages.